 Rifle-Carrying Man Arrested After Causing Panic At Walmart In Missouri

 Police in Springfield, Mo., arrested a 20-year-old man wearing body armor and carrying a loaded rifle — and more than 100 rounds of ammunition — at a Walmart store Thursday.
-Formal charges of making a terrorist threat in the first degree are now pending against Dmitriy Andreychenko police say.
+Formal charges of making a terrorist threat in the first degree are now pending against Dmitriy Andreychenko, police say.

 Officers had rushed to the Walmart Neighborhood Market, responding to calls of a potential active shooter at the store.
-Afterwards, police said they believe Andreychenko didn't want to kill anyone — but to cause chaos instead.
+Afterwards, police said they believe Andreychenko didn't want to kill anyone, instead, he wanted to cause chaos.

 "His intent was not to cause peace or comfort to anybody that was in the business here," Springfield Police Lt.
 Mike Lucas told journalists at the scene.
 "In fact, he's lucky he's alive still, to be honest."